Dutchess County Child Custody Attorney

 Having served as lawyers for fathers' rights group members our attorneys completely understand the unique needs of parents.
 Our child custody lawyers in Dutchess County proudly represent both mothers and fathers who are seeking guardianship of their children.

 We specifically work hard to facilitate agreeable arrangements that not only work for both parents but ensure the well-being of their children.

-Call the Law Office of Dennis R. Vetrano, Jr., LLC today for a free consultation and speak with us directly about any questions or concerns you may have at this time.
+Call the Law Office of Dennis R. Vetrano, Jr., LLC today for a consultation and speak with us directly about any questions or concerns you may have at this time.

 Our Team Knows How to Negotiate Aggressively for Clients

 Our Firm Treats Every Client With the Respect They Deserve

 Our Team Has the Knowledge, Experience, and Resources to Successfully Try a Case